 In North America, the Company enters into commodity futures contracts related to forecasted natural gas requirements, the objectives of which are to limit the effects of fluctuations in the future market price paid for natural gas and the related volatility in cash flows.
 The Company continually evaluates the natural gas market and related price risk and periodically enters into commodity futures contracts in order to hedge a portion of its usage requirements.
-The majority of the sales volume in North America is tied to customer contracts that contain provisions that pass the price of natural gas price component for a specified period of time.
+The majority of the sales volume in North America is tied to customer contracts that contain provisions that pass the price of natural gas to the customer.
+In certain of these contracts, the customer has the option of fixing the natural gas price component for a specified period of time.
 At December 31, 2011 and 2010, the Company had entered into commodity futures contracts covering approximately 5,100,000 MM BTUs and 8,900,000 MM BTUs, respectively, primarily related to customer requests to lock the price of natural gas.